Overview

 Importers should abide by the following conditions and documents:

-If the consignment is LCL/FCL and mixed with other type of cargo, then the entire shipment may not be released under reservation.
+If the consignment is LCL/FCL (Less than Container Load/Full Container Load) and mixed with other types of cargo, then the entire shipment may not be released under reservation.

-It has been mandatory since the establishment of GOEIC that a sample be sent for laboratory analysis, usually for the sole purpose of classifying the product according to HS codes.
-This process is a vital procedure in cases where Customs is unsure about product classification and tariffs due.
-Therefore, a number of different entities have the right to take samples of the imported shipment for further inspection and testing.
+It is mandatory to send a sample for laboratory analysis, usually for the purpose of classifying the product according to HS codes.
+A number of entities have the right to take samples of the imported shipment for further inspection and testing.

 Accreditation